 If you love whisky, you will love Moray Speyside and you will probably have a list of the Speyside distilleries you want to visit.
 If you’re not sure what all the fuss is about when it comes to single malt whisky, then take some time to explore a distillery or two.
 A typical tour gives an insight into the distillation process and its history.
 Tours end with a tasting which can be an enlightening experience for even non whisky drinkers.

-There’s something magical about sitting having a favourite dram in the distillery where it was made.
+There’s something magical about sitting having your favourite dram in the distillery where it was made.

 The hills around Speyside once hid hundreds of illegal stills.
 The whisky was sought after and smuggled whisky would find its way onto the tables of royalty.
 A tax and licensing change in the early 1800’s meant that legal whisky production became profitable and some of the previously illicit distilleries flourished.